 - Liaise with supervisor and prepare the employee’s first assignment.

-- Prepare training and development plan to be discussed with employee.
+- Prepare a training and development plan to be discussed with the employee.

 - Assign a buddy or mentor to assist the employee with any job-related questions or issues they may have during onboarding (if applicable).

 - Organize work area including desk, chair, computer equipment, and office supplies.

 - Order keys/access card, business cards (if applicable).